Arjun1713/DSA/README.md

 # CodeChefQuestions
-This repository contains solutions for the questions that I solve on CodeChef
+This repository contains solutions for the DSA Questions that I solve on various platforms.